A-Fayed/mm-portal/docs/readme.md

 - Just use click on this template generate to auto clone this repo into your own github account [MM Dev portal](https://github.com/A-Fayed/mm-portal/generate)
 - Make sure you name the repo " mm-portal " as well

+## Publishing on Github Pages

+- Go to Settings => Pages => Set the correct branch to deploy from.
+- Or follow these instructions: https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site

 ## Adding a new .md file

 1. Navigate to current-MM-project/docs/_posts/ in Github